drian0/ac_tech_prototype/README.md

 - After import, type E to enter edit mode, see also [basic editing](http://sauerbraten.org/docs/editing.html) and [editing binds](https://github.com/drian0/ac_tech_prototype/blob/master/config/default.cfg#L94)
 - You will notice that certain textures on corner cubes may be broken - you you will need to fix this manually
 - You will notice that certain heightfields that span more than one cube may be misaligned - you will need to fix this manually
+- Tesseract allows for fine-grained cubes and so you should add more fine gemoetric details to the map.
+This is especially important once new high-res textures are imported.
+It looks strange to see high-res textures on old clunky geometry.
+No more long monotonous flat walls/floors.

 #### Lighting ####
 - After improving geometry, review the lights in the map